garrandall/popular-music-data/tracks/someone-to-love-jon-b--babyface.md

 For so long in my life, I wouldn't let love inside
-But i swallowed my pride the day you arrived
+But I swallowed my pride the day you arrived
 Now that you're by my side
 Everything is all right
 It's because of you, I was able to